MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-introduction.md

 - Follow the [deployment checklist](deployment-tool-checklist.md).
 - Prepare your [Active Directory](deployment-tool-active-directory.md) environment.
 - [Install Azure Stack HCI version 22H2](deployment-tool-install-os.md) on each server.
-- Install the deployment tool on the first server in your cluster.
-- Run the deployment tool in Windows Admin Center using either a [new configuration file](deployment-tool-new-file.md) or using an [existing configuration file](deployment-tool-existing-file.md).
+- Install and run the deployment tool interactively with a [new configuration file](deployment-tool-new-file.md) or using an [existing configuration file](deployment-tool-existing-file.md).
 - If preferred, you can [deploy using PowerShell](deployment-tool-powershell.md).
 - After deployment, [validate deployment](deployment-tool-validate.md).
 - If needed, [troubleshoot deployment](deployment-tool-troubleshoot.md).